pendragons-code/FS-builder/README.md

 # Why?

 Why did I make this?
 I don't know man, I think I made this for fun.
 I am not sure if i will use python for this since i might trying doing the same with js.
 Whatever, man.
 I think this is also a good revision for both code and account.

+# I might not make this project
+Why? because it is impractical and very complex.
+What do i mean complex? multiple manipulation with strings make this project so difficult to make most people rather do the thing by hand.

+Worse of all, spacing and cells.
+The character size and fonts literally breaks most of the prototypes despite the backend working very well.